ALEX PECK MEDICAL AND SURGICAL ANTIQUES ARCHIVES

 _______________________________

 A scarce and fine c.
 1880 temple (small size) brass scarificator by Evans, London.
 The instrument was made to be used in size-restricted areas, such as the temple, and upon children.
 Note that it has only four blades, as opposed to the standard-sized 10 to 12 bladed scarificators.
-This bloodletting instrument retains its original decorative squiggle-design surface and protective lacquer finish.
+This antique bloodletting instrument retains its original decorative squiggle-design surface and protective lacquer finish.

 ___________________________________________